jucelinodev/api-auth-node-sequelize/README.md

 $ cd /api-auth-node-sequelize
 ```

--To install all dependencies, you must run the following command:
+- To install all dependencies, you must run the following command:

 ```
 $ npm install